scottlamb/moonfire-nvr/guide/install.md

 3. Assign disk space to your cameras back in "Directories and retention".
     Leave a little slack between the total limit and the filesystem capacity, even if you store nothing else on the disk.
-1 GiB per camera should be plenty.
+1 GiB of slack per camera should be plenty.
 This is needed for a few reasons:

     *   Up to `max(120, flush_if_sec)` seconds of video can be written before being counted toward the usage because the recording doesn't count until